Feudal Japanese Society Explained

 What about everyone else?

-Even though these four classes were supposed to encompass every person in Japanese society, there were groups of people who did not actually fit.
+Even though these four classes were supposed to encompass every person in Japanese society, there were groups of people who did not fit neatly into a class.

 An example of this was the person of the shogun.
 Even though he was one of the daimyo, his power exceeded that of all other daimyo and, in most cases, was even greater than the emperor himself.